Logo

 How can I support this project?

-• Support the Furs for Life Project: Alternatively, you might wish to donate directly towards the Panthera Furs for Life project, providing a faux fur alternative pelt, supported by the Shembe church and traditional leaders, which has reduced the demand for leopard skins by 50%, saving 18 000 leopards that would have been hunted for their skins through this initiative. https://panthera.org/furs-life
+• USD 500 - Sponsor the “heritage” fur - a luxury synthetic fur replacement for real skins used in traditional, cultural ceremonies - which has reduced the demand for leopard skins by 50%, saving 18 000 leopards that would have been hunted for their skins through this initiative.

 Similar Projects